 Technology has made it incredibly easy to automate nowadays.
 I try to automate as many of the processes at Personal Excellence as possible.
 For example, the ebook sales at the blog are automated with Ejunkie, from the order processing, payment processing to product delivery.
 Creation of member accounts at the forums is also automated by the forum software.
 Inactive accounts are automatically pruned after X days.
-New articles at the blog are automatically tweeted out to my Twitter, while the mailing list automatically sends out the latest posts to the newsletter subscribers every morning.
+New articles at the blog are automatically tweeted out on my Twitter account, while the mailing list automatically sends out the latest posts to my newsletter subscribers every morning.

 By doing so, I’m able to spend my time on scaling my work, such as growing the site traffic, creating more group-based challenges, creating more products, and so on.